 God restored Jesus to his former glory and allowed him to take up again all of the privileges that he had laid aside.
 We, too, will be glorified.
 We, too, will receive rewards and privileges.
 And again, we miss most of the point if we think only about what we’ll get as individuals.
 God promises rewards first and foremost to the church, and it is through being part of the church (in the universal sense) that we will receive them.

 God gave Jesus the name above every name, in acknowledgement that in his earthly ministry Jesus added perfect humanity to the perfect deity he already had.
 God has a new name for us, too.
 But the name of Jesus is different.
-We will all bow our knees when that name is pronounced and glorify God.
+We will all bow our knees and glorify God when that name is pronounced.
 Imagine what a glorious worship experience that will be.
 It will be repeated throughout all eternity, and no one will complain about the sermon being too long!

 But we, the church, will not be alone in bowing our knees at the name of Jesus.
 Every human being that ever lived will bow.
 Every angel in heaven will bow.
 The devil and all his demons will bow.
 Every knee, in heaven, on earth, and under the earth, shall bow and every tongue will glorify God by confessing Jesus’ Lordship.
 Some (most, I suspect) will bow in an attitude of worship and adoration.
 Satan and anyone who ultimately chooses to follow him will bow and confess, too, but only in the humiliation of defeat and disgrace.